Leopoldov95/Winery-landing-page-clone/README.md

 ## What I Learned
 This is my attempt at making a full front-end website using just HTML and CSS.
-This project was quote challenging for me but I enjoyed learing how to use CSS features such as grid & flexbox.
+This project was quite challenging for me but I enjoyed learing how to use CSS features such as grid & flexbox.
 I also learned how important it is to resize images when necessary for performance, something I haven't really considered before.
+I especially came to value how crucial it is to build projects in order to really learn in depth about each programming language being used.